Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- This year, Hill has racked up 871 passing yards (54.4 yards per game) while going 71-for-125 (56.8% completion percentage) and throwing three touchdowns and five interceptions.
+- Hill leads New Orleans with 871 passing yards (54.4 per game) and has a 56.8% completion percentage this year (71-of-125) while throwing three touchdowns and five interceptions.

-- He has tacked on 356 rushing yards on 65 carries (plus five touchdowns), averaging 22.3 yards per game.
+- He also adds 356 rushing yards (22.3 ypg) on 65 carries while scoring five touchdowns on the ground.

-- The Saints, who rank 19th in the NFL in points scored, have attempted a pass 50.8% of the time while opting for the ground attack 49.2% of the time.

-- Hill accounts for 8.7% of his team's red zone plays, with 11 of his 125 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Falcons.